 12 of 12

-The colorful fall foliage of quaking aspen is almost synonymous with autumn in the American West.
-But the proclivity of its leaves to tremble in the breeze is as famous as is their golden-yellow color.
-Being able to listen to and admire the sound thus produced is surely an added benefit in growing this plant.
-Find out where -- and where not -- to grow this standout.
+The colorful fall foliage of quaking aspen is almost synonymous with autumn in the American West, but the proclivity of its leaves to tremble in the breeze is as famous as is their golden-yellow color.
+Being able to listen to and admire the sound is an added benefit in growing this plant.